utdata/icj-class/html/html-class.md

 ## Project setup

-This is the same project set up did in our git/Github intro, but [here are the steps](https://github.com/utdata/icj-class/blob/master/start_a_project.md) if you need a refresher.
-This is something you should learn to do without having to look it up.
+This is the same project set up we did in our git/Github intro, but [here are the steps](https://github.com/utdata/icj-class/blob/master/start_a_project.md) if you need a refresher.
+This is something you should eventually learn to do without having to look it up.

-Not every step is explained in detail because you should be using knowledge gained from the codecademy tutorial.
+Not every step of this project is explained in detail because you should be using knowledge gained from the Codecademy tutorial.
 In class, I'll show you each step, then you can follow along after it is demonstrated.
 Along the way, I'll show you some tips and tricks of working in Visual Studio Code.

 ## Build a recipe web page